Seven Points Picnic Shelters

 Directions

-From Huntingdon, continue 8 miles southbound on US Route 26 to the yellow blinking light.
-Turn left at the light toward Seven Points (marked by large sign).
-Continue over the ridges until you reach the Seven Points Recreation Area (3 miles) and continue into the park, watching for signs to find each shelter.
+From Huntingdon, PA, continue 8 miles southbound along Route 26 to the yellow blinking light.
+Turn left at the light toward Seven Points (marked by a large sign).
+Continue over the ridges until you reach the Seven Points Recreation Area (3 miles) and continue into the park, following signs to each shelter.

 Amenities